godotengine/godot-docs/classes/class_navigationmesh.rst

 \ **Note:** While baking, this value will be rounded up to the nearest multiple of :ref:`cell_size<class_NavigationMesh_property_cell_size>`.

+\ **Note:** The radius must be equal or higher than ``0.0``.
+If the radius is ``0.0``, it won't be possible to fix invalid outline overlaps and other precision errors during the baking process.
+As a result, some obstacles may be excluded incorrectly from the final navigation mesh, or may delete the navigation mesh's polygons.

 .. rst-class:: classref-item-separator

 ----